-5.7.3 Cultural heritage sites in Cell 10
+5.5.3 Cultural heritage sites

-There has been no specific coastal survey for the Orkney Islands to establish the threat of coastal erosion on sites of historic and archaeological importance (Ashmore, 1994).
-However, considerable work has apparently been conducted by the Regional Archaeologist and from information provided by local people.
-This had identified at least 100 sites by 1988 which were considered to be suffering from marine erosion.
-Given that the Orkney Islands are experiencing a long term submergence of the land mass the threat or risk to these sites is not going to improve and, if anything, is likely to increase.
+The location of archaeological sites from the NMRS database is shown in Figure 9.
+There has been no specific coastal survey for the Shetland Islands to establish the threat of coastal erosion on sites of historic and archaeological importance (Ashmore, 1994).
+However, considerable work has been conducted by the Shetland Amenity Trust.
+This has identified at least 92 sites which are considered to be suffering from marine erosion.
+Given the present state of the beaches in Shetland the threat or risk to these sites is not going to improve and, if anything, is likely to increase.
+It would appear advisable to conduct a survey, as a matter of urgency, of the most important sites.

-To provide specific guidance on the sites most at risk in Orkney is beyond the scope of this study.
-Damage to cultural heritage sites in the immediate hinterland due to marine erosion will occur primarily through episodic events, i.e. storms.
-The magnitude of erosion at each individual site will be dependent upon the orientation of the coastline, the degree of shelter provided by offshore islands or headlands, and the direction of individual storms.
+To provide general guidance on the sites most at risk is an impossible task for Shetland.
+Damage to cultural heritage sites in the immediate hinterland due to marine erosion will dominantly occur due to storm wave action, i.e. erosion will be mainly due to episodic events.
+The magnitude of erosion at each individual site will be dependent upon the orientation of the coastline, the degree of shelter provided by offshore islands or headlands, and the direction of the storm.
 As the coastline is highly irregular and indented, storm damage will vary from site to site, even over extremely short distances.
-However, virtually all sites on low-lying land backing the coast must be considered high risk.